GRAP-UdL-AT/Amodal_Fruit_Sizing/README.md

 ```

 ### Inference / Demo
-If you want to run the detection and sizing method on your own images with a pre-trained model, download the pretrained model or train your own models at first, and then execute AmodalFruitSize_inference.py:
+If you want to run the detection and sizing method on your own images with a pre-trained model, [download the pretrained model](http://gofile.me/6QM79/bPT2tCNq9) or train your own models at first, and then execute AmodalFruitSize_inference.py:
-evlauate the detection performance of a pre-trained model on our set
-Execute AmodalFruitSize_val_test_evaluation.py to test the network:
 ```
 python AmodalFruitSize_inference.py \
                 --experiment_name $OUTPUT_FOLDER_NAME  --dataset_path  $DEMO_DATA_DIRECTORY \